 Among the many things to see, there is also a lot to do.
 Activities abound for adults and children alike.
 All of the following are included with park admission:

-- Expression Section: From 11am-5pm participate in a paint-by-numbers mural in the Showcase Plaza.
+- Expression Section: From park open-5pm participate in a paint-by-numbers mural in the Showcase Plaza.

 - Photo Ops: Put yourself into classic works of art.
 We had a lot of fun being silly and doing this free activity!